Medina (singer)

-Medina Danielle Oona Valbak (born Andrea Fuentealba Valbak; 30 November 1982), known as Medina ([me̝ˈtiːnæ]; [meˈðina]), was born in Denmark, and is a Danish singer and songwriter.
-She currently has released one EP, and seven studio albums.
+Medina Danielle Oona Valbak (born Andrea Fuentealba Valbak; 30 November 1982), known as Medina ([me̝ˈtiːnæ]; [meˈðina]), is a Danish singer and songwriter.
+She has released one EP and seven studio albums.
 She became popular with various singles such as "Kun for mig" in Scandinavia, and "Addiction" in various European and English-speaking countries.
 At the 2010 Danish Music Awards, she won female artist of the year, Album of the year, and Songwriter of the year.

 Career

 2007: Tæt på

-She released her first two single's in Denmark titled "Flå" ("Rip") and "Et Øjeblik" ("One Moment") in 2007.
-This was followed by her debut album, Tæt på (Close by).
+She released her first two singles in Denmark titled "Flå" ("Rip") and "Et Øjeblik" ("One Moment") in 2007.
+These were followed by her debut album, Tæt på (Close by).

 2008–2010: Welcome to Medina and rise to fame

 She rose to fame primarily within several countries in Western Europe in 2008 with the release of "Kun for mig" (which was later released in English as "You and I"), the lead single off her second album, Velkommen til Medina (Welcome to Medina).
 The single spent six weeks at number one on the Danish Singles Chart, eventually reaching triple-platinum status.
 The second single off the same album, "Velkommen til Medina" also charted number one in Denmark which spent five weeks at the top of the singles chart and reached a platinum status there.
 Medina's third and fourth single, "Ensom" ("Lonely") and "Vi to" ("The two of us") peaked at number two in Denmark, and they both earned her a platinum-award.

 In September 2009, Medina released an English-language version of "Kun for mig", titled You and I, in the UK, Germany, Austria and Switzerland.
 This version reached thirty-nine on the UK Singles Chart and entered the top-ten on the German Singles Chart.

 In 2009, two collaborative singles of Medina have also reached the top of the Danish charts.
 First is "100 dage" by Medina and Thomas Helmig and the second is "Mest ondt" by Burhan G featuring Medina.

 Awards won by Medina include Best Danish Act at the 2009 and 2011 MTV Europe Music Awards.
 In 2010 Medina won six awards at the Danish Music Awards, she was awarded Danish Female Artist of the Year, Danish Album of the Year (Velkommen til Medina), New Danish Name of the Year, Danish Hit of the Year (Vi to), Danish Songwriter of the Year (together with Providers) and Danish Producer of the Year (Providers for Medina).

 In July 2010, Medina's international debut album, Welcome to Medina was released.
 It reached 9th in Germany, 45th in Austria, and 24th in Switzerland.
 Apart from seven new songs, the album also includes English-language versions of the four singles off its Danish counterpart, including "Lonely" (English version of "Ensom"), it was released as the second single from the album.